-After celebrating the holidays, acquiring several kitchen plumbing items to your wish list is a good plan.
+After celebrating the holidays, acquiring several plumbing items to your wish list is a good plan as you may start kitchen plumbing repair soon.
 You may have noticed that your garbage disposal starts to wear down or your kitchen sink has dripping fixtures.
 As these items are commonly being used daily, these may be upgraded for future use.

 If you have the means to purchase a new appliance or do some kitchen plumbing renovations, you can always contact your local plumber to assist you in upgrading your cookery, along with kitchen appliances.
 Your locally hired plumber may install gas lines for stoves, including other standard plumbing fixtures.